![]() ![]() |

 the

-capacitor, the gain can be varied between about 25 and 200.
-I have it maxed out!
+capacitor, the gain can be made variable.
+Here I've shown it fixed and maxed out!

 ![]() Stripboard Layout